Expected Return Symmetries: Experiments

 \subsection{Overcooked V2}

 Overcooked V2 is a recent AI benchmark for ZSC \citep{gessler2025}, which improves on the cooperative multi-agent benchmark Overcooked \citep{carroll2019utility}, by introducing asymmetric information and increased stochasticity, creating more nuanced coordination challenges.
+In this work, we concentrate on the “Grounded Coordination Simple” layout, leaving the exploration of additional layouts to future work.

 For ZSC, we train a population of $5$ IPPO \citep{yu2022surprising} policies as a SP baseline, where each policy uses an RNN coupled with a CNN to process the observations.
 The population of ER symmetry agents each train $k=12$ IPPO SP policies, to then use Equation \ref{eq:xp-max} / Algorithm \ref{alg:learn-symmetries-xp} to obtain $l = 16$ ER symmetries.
-Each agent trains $m=2$ $\text{OP}^{\Phi^{\text{ER}}}$ policies using their learned symmetries.
+Each agent trains $m=3$ $\text{OP}^{\Phi^{\text{ER}}}$ policies using their learned symmetries.

-The IPPO baseline population exhibits a highly bi-modal distribution of cross-play (XP) scores, where agents are either largely compatible or largely incompatible.
-In Figure \ref{fig:overcooked-xp}, we plot the cross-play score distribution of both agent populations, and can see the SP-optimal IPPO baseline population achieves a mean cross-play score of $6.74$, whereas the $\text{OP}^{\Phi^{\text{ER}}}$-optimal population achieves a mean cross-play score of 15.8.
-In particular, the ER symmetry population is able to significantly close the self-play to cross-play (SP-XP) gap compared to the baseline population, demonstrating more consistent coordination across different agents.
-We emphasize that Overcooked V2 presents a challenging environment where agents move simultaneously, which renders standard methods like off-belief Learning \citep{hu2021off} less applicable.
-This further highlights the effectiveness of ER symmetries in improving ZSC.
+The IPPO baseline shows a bimodal XP score distribution, with agents either highly compatible or incompatible.
+In Figure \ref{fig:overcooked-xp}, the SP-optimal baseline scores a mean XP of 6.74, compared to 15.8 for the $\text{OP}^{\Phi^{\text{ER}}}$-optimal population.
+The ER symmetry population thus significantly reduces the SP-XP gap, leading to more consistent coordination.
+Overcooked V2’s simultaneous moves further underscore the effectiveness of ER symmetries for ZSC.